Living in Cleveland Texas

 In 1854, a church and convent was built by Father Peter La Cour near the town’s present site.
 The town began forming in 1878 when Charles Lander Cleveland, a local judge, donated 63.6 acres of land to the Houston East & West Texas Railway (now part of the Union Pacific Railroad) for use as a stop, requesting that the town be named for him.
-Since 1900 Cleveland has served as the junction of this line and the Gulf, Colorado and Santa Fe (now the BNSF Railway).
+Since 1900, Cleveland has served as the junction of this line and the Gulf, Colorado and Santa Fe (now the BNSF Railway).
 The town was incorporated in 1935.

-The forests around Cleveland, including Sam Houston National Forest (located just to its north) are a resort for many inhabitants of the Houston area, who come to camp, hike, hunt, and fish.
+The forests around Cleveland, including Sam Houston National Forest (located just to its north) are a resort for many inhabitants of the Houston area, who come to camp, hike, hunt and fish.
 Cleveland has several historic sites and public recreational facilities, including three parks and the new municipal park with baseball fields.
 The Austin Memorial Library Center offers a wide range of services to the community.
-The Texan Theater, Dairy Days annual livestock show and rodeo, Cleveland Community Chorus concerts, July 4th celebration, Halloween Treat Street and Hometown Christmas provide entertainment and celebratory activities to the surrounding area.
+The Texan Theater, Dairy Days annual livestock show and rodeo, Cleveland Community Chorus concerts, July 4 celebration, Halloween Treat Street and Hometown Christmas provide entertainment and celebratory activities to the surrounding area.

-Cleveland operates under the Council-Manager form of government.
-Under this system, the Mayor and five Council members appoint the City Manager who acts as the chief executive officer of the government.
+Cleveland operates under the council-manager form of government.
+Under this system, the mayor and five council members appoint the city manager who acts as the chief executive officer of the government.
 The city manager carries out policy and administers city programs.
 All department heads, including the city attorney, police chief and fire chief, are ultimately responsible to the city manager.
 All city council positions are officially nonpartisan.

-also known as Interstate Highway 69, running directionally north and south.
+The major route traveling through Cleveland is U.S. Highway 59, also known as Interstate Highway 69, running directionally north and south.
 State Highway 105 running directionally east and west crosses I-69 in Cleveland.

 Cleveland is characterized by pleasant spring and autumn weather; mild, cool winters; and hot, humid summers.
 Average high temperature is 77.2 °F.